PopularDemand/alexa/_posts/2022-01-21-install-nodejs-windows.md

 ---
 layout: post
-title: Install NodeJS on Windows
+title: Install Node.js on Windows
 excerpt_separator: <!--more-->
 external_selector: install-nodejs-windows
 ---

-So you want to develop NodeJS on Windows.
+So you want to develop Node.js on Windows.
 It's a simple process.
 Follow these steps:

 <!--more-->